 Beyond these examples

-These snippets focus on specific IAM binding features: authoritative role binding and non-authoritative member grants.
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific IAM binding features: role-based access control and member identity formats.
+They’re intentionally minimal rather than full access management solutions.

-The examples reference pre-existing infrastructure such as a FHIR store that must exist in the format {project_id}/{location}/{dataset}/{fhir_store}.
-They focus on configuring IAM bindings rather than provisioning the FHIR store itself.
+The examples reference pre-existing infrastructure such as FHIR stores (by ID), and the Google Cloud project, location, and dataset hierarchy.
+They focus on configuring access rather than provisioning the FHIR store itself.

 To keep things focused, common IAM patterns are omitted, including: